amimaro/generator-angular-api/README.md

 ### Front-end

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This front-end was generated based on [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ### Back-end

-The backend api was generate based on [generator-api](https://github.com/ndelvalle/generator-api) project which uses NodeJS, Express and Mongoose.
+The back-end api was generated based on [generator-api](https://github.com/ndelvalle/generator-api) project which uses NodeJS, Express and Mongoose.

 ### Development server